NightmareXIV/NightmareXIV.github.io/index.md

 - Implementing a feature in one of the NightmareXIV plugins;
 - Modification of an existing plugin (if it's license allows it).

-<a href="/docs/additional.html">Read more about additional services here.</a>
+Read more <a href="/docs/feature.html">about requesting features here</a>.
+Read more <a href="/docs/other.html">about non-plugin services here</a>.

 ## Commercial use
 Normally, you cannot use commissioned work commercially.
 This means:
-- Directly or indirectly sell the plugin itself for real money;
+- Selling the plugin itself, directly or indirectly, for real money;
-- Using the plugin to earn real money.
+- Using the plugin to make real money.

 However, a commercial agreement is available. <a href="/docs/commercial.html">Read more about the commercial agreement here.</a>